pine64/website/content/documentation/General/Overclocking.md

 {{< /admonition >}}

 {{< admonition type="note" >}}
-This page is incomplete, you're welcome to improve it.
+This page is incomplete, you’re welcome to improve it.
 {{< /admonition >}}

 {{< admonition type="note" >}}
 All information regarding clock speeds, voltages and more are stored in the DTB (Device Tree Blob).
-You can learn more about it https://elinux.org/Device_Tree_Reference[here].
+You can learn more about it [here](https://elinux.org/Device_Tree_Reference).
 {{< /admonition >}}

 Overclocking is a way to get more performance out of the system by running it at higher clock speeds than the factory default, usually while putting out more heat and using more power (You can also downclock to possibly reduce power consumption and thermals at the cost of performance).
 It is highly recommended that you avoid overvolting the device, as that has a high risk of damaging the hardware, hence the warning at the beginning of this page.
 However, just some slight overclocks without the added voltage can not only improve performance, but not carry as much risk (Still: Do at your own risk!).
-It should be noted however that overclocking can cause instability, so you will need to test and see what values work best with your device (There is a silicon lottery for the Pinephone's hardware).
+It should be noted however that overclocking can cause instability, so you will need to test and see what values work best with your device (There is a silicon lottery for the Pinephone’s hardware).

-== A64-based devices
+## A64-based devices

 {{< admonition type="important" >}}
  These instructions are targeting the PinePhone to simplify the explanation, however they can be used to also overclock other devices such as the Pinetab if you modify the proper DTB files.
 {{< /admonition >}}

-=== Editing the PinePhone DTS
+### Editing the PinePhone DTS

 In order to overclock the PinePhone you will have to first convert the DTB file in `/boot/dtbs/allwinner/` to a DTS file.
 You will see `sun50i-a64-pinephone-1.2.dtb`, and also two other files with different PinePhone mainboard revisions (1.1 and 1.0).
 You will want to select the correct file for your PinePhone (Only choose 1.1 if you have a Braveheart, As all other consumer PinePhones use the 1.2 DTS).

-Once you've found the file, you can run the following command to convert the DTB to DTS:
+Once you’ve found the file, you can run the following command to convert the DTB to DTS:

     dtc -I dtb -O dts /boot/dtbs/allwinner/sun50i-a64-pinephone-1.2.dtb -o /boot/dtbs/allwinner/sun50i-a64-pinephone-1.2.dts

 Finally, modify the newly converted .dts file and change the clockspeeds you wish to modify.
 You can simply use a text editor to do so.

 To convert back to DTB:

     dtc -I dts -O dtb /boot/dtbs/allwinner/sun50i-a64-pinephone-1.2.dts -o /boot/dtbs/allwinner/sun50i-a64-pinephone-1.2.dtb

 Afterwards you can simply reboot and check with `sudo cat /sys/kernel/debug/clk/clk_summary` to see if the changes have correctly applied.